webqit/webqit-community.docs/objective-sql/README.md

 // More on this in the docs
 Client.open().then(async DB => {

-    // Next we open the "users" store (or table) let userStore = await DB.open('users');
+    // Next we get a handle to the "users" store (or table) let userStore = await DB.open('users');

     // Then we run a query